Functional Programming in Scala, chapter 3

 An important concept on applying function traversing data structures is fold.

 It’s helpful for generalizing the operation do execute to the elements of the data structure.
-A typical signature of the method is scala fold(list, initialValue)(f) where f is the function to be applied.
+A typical signature of the method is

 There are two type of fold called fold right and fold left.